manuelprozzi/manuelprozzi/README.md

 * Colaborative project made as part of the Full Stack Web Developer course from Digital House, (some of it is in spanish): https://github.com/LucianoFabrizio/grupo_11_StationGame

 ##
 - 🌱 I’m currently learning UX design
 - 📫 How to reach me: manuelprozzi@gmail.com
 - 😄 Pronouns: He/Him
+- 🤓 I'm interested in: the AR/VR future of user interface and experience